Book Now

 Altitude Gain: 1,102m/ 3,615ft

-The big day is finally here today; you will push for the spectacular goal of this mountain scaling.
+The big day is finally here today; you will push for the spectacular goal of scaling this mountain.
 You will enjoy your warm breakfast early in the morning and head toward the slope of the mountain.
 In the first part, you will ascend on the rocky ridge to head to the base of the glacier.

 Following the footsteps of your mountain guide, you will navigate your way across the narrow slopes and steep rock channels.
 Then, moving along the exciting ridgeline, you will push toward the summit of the glacier.